-- 4.6.2 No Waiver Nothing in this Code shall be deemed or construed to be a waiver of sovereign immunity of the Tribal Commission from suit, which shall only be waived pursuant to subsection 4.7 below. - 4.6.3 No Consent to Jurisdiction Nothing in this Code shall be deemed or construed to be a consent of the Tribal Commission to the jurisdiction of the United States or of any state or of any other tribe with regard to the business or affairs of the Tribal Commission. - 4.7 Waiver of Sovereign Immunity of the Tribal Commission.
-Except as specified in Section 4.7.5 below, the sovereign immunity of the Tribal Commission may be waived only by express resolutions of both the Tribal Commission and the Tribal Council after consultation with its attorneys. - 4.7.1 Resolution Effecting Waiver All waivers of sovereign immunity must be preserved with the resolutions of the Tribal Commission and the Tribal Council of continuing force and effect. - 4.7.2 Policy on Waiver Waivers of sovereign immunity are disfavored and shall be granted only when necessary to secure a substantial advantage or benefit to the Tribe and/or the Tribal Commission. - 4.7.3 Limited Nature of Waiver Waivers of sovereign immunity shall not be general but shall be specific and limited as to duration, grantee, transaction, property or funds, if any, of the Tribal Commission subject thereto, court having jurisdiction pursuant thereto and law applicable thereto. - 4.7.4 Limited Effect of Waiver Neither the power to sue and be sued provided in subsection 4.7 herein, nor any express waiver of sovereign immunity by resolution of the Tribal Commission, shall be deemed a consent to the levy of any judgment, lien or attachment upon property of the Tribal Commission other than property specifically pledged or assigned, or a consent to suit in respect of any land within the exterior boundaries of the Reservation or a consent to the alienation, attachment or encumbrance of any such land. - 4.7.5 Limited Waiver for Arbitration Actions With the passage of this Code, the Tribal Commission and Tribal Council hereby expressly waive the sovereign immunity of the Tribal Gaming Commission from suit and judgment for Tribal Commission enforcement actions brought under this Code, and for disputes arising from Contracts entered into by the
+Council and the General Council after consultation with its attorneys.

-Authority, the Tribe and/or the Tribal Commission in connection with the financing, development, management, and operation of gaming.
+4.7.1 Resolution Effecting Waiver All waivers of sovereign immunity must be preserved with the resolutions of the Tribal Business Council and the General

-- 4.8 Sovereign Immunity of the Tribe.
-Except as expressly waived in this section below, and in Title II, Section 16, all inherent sovereign rights of the Tribe as a Federally-recognized Indian Tribe, with respect to the existence and activities of the Tribal Council, are hereby expressly reserved, including sovereign immunity from suit in any state, Federal or Tribal court.
-The Tribe, however, does waive its sovereign immunity from suit and judgment for disputes arising out of contracts entered into by the Tribe, the Authority and/or the Tribal Council in connection with the financing, development, management, and operation of gaming. - 4.9 Assets of the Tribal Commission The Tribal Commission shall have only those assets specifically assigned to it by the Tribal Council or acquired in its name by the Tribe or by it on its own behalf.
+- Council of continuing force and effect. - 4.7.2 Policy on Waiver Waivers of sovereign immunity are disfavored and shall be granted only when necessary to secure a substantial advantage or benefit to the Tribal Commission. - 4.7.3 Limited Nature to Waiver Waivers of sovereign immunity shall not be general but shall be specific and limited as to duration, grantee, transaction, property or funds, if any, of the Tribal Commission subject thereto, and court having jurisdiction pursuant thereto and law applicable thereto. - 4.7.4 Limited Effect of Waiver Neither the power to sue and be sued provided in subsection 4.17 herein, nor any express waiver of sovereign immunity by resolution of the Tribal Business Council and the General Council, shall be deemed a consent to the levy of any judgment, lien or attachment upon property of the Tribal Commission other than property specifically pledged or assigned, or a consent to suit in respect of any land within the exterior boundaries of the Rancheria or a consent to the alienation, attachment or encumbrance of any such land. - 4.8 Sovereign Immunity of the Tribe.
+All inherent sovereign rights of the Tribe as a Federally-recognized Indian Tribe, with respect to the existence and activities of the Tribal Commission, are hereby expressly reserved, including sovereign immunity from suit in any state, Federal or Tribal Court.
+Nothing in this Code nor any action of the Tribal Commission shall be deemed or construed to be a waiver of sovereign immunity from suit of the Tribe, or to be a consent of the Tribe to the jurisdiction of the United States or of any state or any other Tribe with regard to the business or affairs of the Tribal Commission or the Tribe, or to be a consent of the Tribe to any cause of action, case or controversy, or to the levy of any judgment, lien or attachment upon any property of the Tribe; or to be a consent to suit in respect to any land within the exterior boundaries of the Reservation, or to be a consent to the alienation, attachment or encumbrance of any such land. - 4.9 Assets of the Tribal Commission.
+The Tribal Commission shall have only those assets specifically assigned to it by the Tribal Business Council or acquired in its name by the Tribe or by it on its own behalf.
 No activity of the Tribal Commission nor any indebtedness incurred by it shall implicate or in any way involve any assets of tribal members or the Tribe not assigned in writing to the Tribal Commission.

-4.10 Tribal Commission Membership
+4.10 Membership.